Whether you’re coming to the City Centre by car or public transport, there are several options to get you to where you want to go.

 Wollongong offers a variety of parking options within close proximity to our City Centre.
 As well as on-street and Council-run public car parks, there is a range of parking stations operated privately.

-On-street parking is free on weekdays after 4.30pm, and on weekends (time limits apply until 12.30pm on Saturdays).
-For detailed information about public parking options in the City Centre, visit Wollongong City Council’s website.
+On-street parking is free on weekdays after 4.30pm, and free on weekends (time limits apply until 12.30pm on Saturdays only).
+For detailed information about public parking options in the City Centre, visit Council’s website.

 Wollongong Central Parking